 When it comes to salt, both animal and plant-based are less than ideal.

 Finding it at a brick and mortar grocery store is tough.
-In Los Angeles, we have only seen the ready-to-drink Orgain protein shakes for sale.
-We never see their milk, which we love to use for coffee and cereal.
-Especially the latter, as it helps to balance out those carbs.
+In Los Angeles, we have only seen the ready-to-drink Orgain protein shakes for sale most places.
+The milk is hard to come by.